Lidsdale

 Most of the settled area of the locality is in the mainly-cleared valley of Coxs River.
 At the southern end, is the small village, centred on Wolgan Road, which is now an area of mixed industrial and residential use.
 The southern boundary of the locality borders the site of the former Wallerawang Power Station.
 There are two coal mines, Angus Place mine (closed) and Springvale mine.
 There is a large ash dam and dry ash dump, in the part of the locality that was formerly known as Kerosene Vale.
 The locality extends north to the Wolgan Gap, the location where Wolgan Road descends into the Wolgan Valley, and to part of the valley's rim.
+An older route into the valley, known as Donkey Steps, also begins at Wolgan Gap.
 Most of the eastern part of the locality is forested and mountainous.

 In the past, the village area in the south of the locality lay on the main road between Lithgow and Mudgee, which intersected Wolgan Road, but the Castlereagh Highway now bypasses it, where it runs across the south-western part of the locality.
 Part of the former Wallerawang Colliery Branch Railway ran through the locality and serviced the Angus Place mine.
 The Main Western railway line passes across the south-east part of the locality, in the area known as Springvale.